Breadcrumb

 Jath6814@colorado.edu

-Jason is a first-year PhD student in historical musicology.
+Jason is a second-year PhD student in historical musicology.
 He received a BM in music history from the University of the Pacific and an MM in music from University of Northern Colorado.

 Thompson’s research interests include early music, music in early modern France, and gender and sexuality in music.
 While studying at University of the Pacific, Thompson worked on a reconstruction of some music in the Ballet Royale de la Nuit (1653) and wrote his capstone paper on Jean-Baptiste Lully’s setting of the Dies Irae sequence.
 His master’s thesis, “Queerness in French Baroque Opera: The Relationship Between Achilles and Patroclus in Lully’s Achille et Polyxène,” looks at the portrayal of the relationship between Achilles and Patroclus in Lully’s tragédie-lyrique Achille et Polyxène (1687).
 He presented his research on Achille et Polyxène at the Rocky Mountain Music Scholar’s Conference in 2022.